smartface/sf-extension-utils/README.md

 - Router (with buildExtender, page management made easy)
 - Guid (creates uuid-v4 text)
 - getCombinedStyle (gets style object from theme class)
+- PDF (renders base64 string as pdf file in a WebView)
+- RootDetection (detects if the device is rooted or not)

 ## Installation
 Utility extension can be installed via npm easily from our public npm repository.
 The installation is pretty easy via Smartface Cloud IDE.